 A Fighter for Fair Competition

-Dean M. Harvey fights on behalf of workers, consumers, and small businesses in antitrust and intellectual property cases.
+Dean M. Harvey represents workers, consumers, and small businesses in antitrust and intellectual property cases.

-Dean continues the fight to ensure that employees receive competitive compensation.
-He represents a certified class of over 5,000 academic doctors at Duke and UNC regarding an understanding between the schools not to compete for each other’s faculty.
-The case is set for trial in July of 2019.
-He is co-lead interim class counsel of a proposed nationwide class of workers alleging a conspiracy between the world’s two leading rail equipment suppliers to suppress the pay of their employees.
-He is also proposed co-lead class counsel in several cases against the nation’s leading fast food franchisors, challenging franchise agreements that prohibited franchisees from competing for each other’s workers.
+Dean is Co-Lead Interim Class counsel of a proposed nationwide class of workers alleging a conspiracy between the world’s two leading rail equipment suppliers to suppress the pay of their employees.
+He is also proposed co-lead class counsel in several cases against the nation’s leading fast food franchisors, challenging agreements that prohibited franchisees and franchisors from competing for each other’s workers.

 Dean is also lead Interim Class Counsel for a proposed class of purchasers of bail bonds in California.
 This first-of-its-kind case alleges a conspiracy among sureties and bail agents to inflate bail bond prices.